ECG-Expert-QA: A Benchmark for Evaluating Medical Large Language Models in Heart Disease Diagnosis: Experiments

-where \( c \) is the length of the candidate (generated) translation, and \( r \) is the effective reference length (usually the closest length to the candidate translation).
-The penalty ensures that overly short translations are penalized. \item \( p_n \) is the precision for n-grams, i.e., the proportion of n-grams in the generated text that also appear in the reference translations.
+Here, $c$ is the length of the candidate sentence and $r$ is the length of the reference sentence.
+The brevity penalty ensures that excessively short outputs are penalized, promoting more complete responses.

-\item \( w_n \) is the weight for each n-gram, typically set to \( w_n = \frac{1}{N} \), where \( N \) is the highest n-gram order being considered (e.g., if using 1-gram to 4-gram precision, \( N = 4 \)). \end{itemize}

-\textbf{Variants of BLEU:} \begin{itemize} \item \textbf{BLEU@1 (1-gram):} Measures precision for single words (1-grams).
-This metric is useful for evaluating the accuracy of word choices in the generated translation.
-The precision is calculated as:

-\item \textbf{BLEU@5 (5-gram):} Measures precision for 5-grams, which are sequences of 5 consecutive words.
-BLEU@5 places more emphasis on evaluating the fluency and grammatical structure of the generated translation.
-It ensures that not only individual words but also longer word sequences match the reference translations.